 When someone violates Colorado's marijuana laws, consulting an experienced drug offense attorney is critical to their future.
 The laws surrounding marijuana use and distribution are complex, ever-changing, and can be difficult to navigate.
 Perhaps you or someone you know made an honest mistake and is now facing charges.
 Maybe they were simply unaware certain restrictions apply.
 Nevertheless, our expert defense attorneys are here to help.
 Contact our office for a free consultation where we will carefully analyze the details of your unique situation and recommend next steps.
 Rest assured, your best possible outcome will remain our top priority.

 If you or someone you know is facing charges involving marijuana, be smart.
-Contact the expert defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the expert defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexels – Yash Lucid